 Avlaki tou Papa

 This beach is an open secret among locals, who were glad to share it with us.
-We wouldn’t have found it otherwise, since it’s not even on google maps!
+Truth is, we wouldn’t have found it otherwise!

 Sandy and approximately 15m long, Avlaki tou Papa is ideal for those seeking seclusion.
 There are no trees for shade and no amenities around, so bring all the essentials.